 - Counteroffer amount – these numbers changed during the negotiation phase

-- Counteroffer w/tax (if applicable) – some dealers just did not understand what “out the door ” and would tell us an “out the door price” then tell us that tax wasn’t included.
-It is the same formula used in Column J but multiples by the counteroffer amount.
+- Counteroffer w/tax (if applicable) – some dealers just did not understand what “out the door ” pricing meant and would tell us an “out the door price” then tell us that tax wasn’t included.
+It is the same formula used in Column J but multiplies by the counteroffer amount.
 For the very few number of dealers that actually knew what “out the door” meant, I overrode the cell data and keyed in a direct counteroffer amount.

 Everything past Column R was ported over from another worksheet I had created when trying to narrow down brands.
 I left that data in just in case we needed to use it.

 Once I had keyed in all of the dealer information across 16 states, and my build sheet was provided to the dealers, offers started coming in within two days.
 My wife began the negotiation process by telephone.
 She would call, state our out-the-door price, add the number to our spreadsheet, then move on to the next dealer.
 Once she moved on to another dealer, I would pick up the process again, via email, and continue the conversation with the dealerships.

 All in all, my wife and I had a total of 442 emails between dealers from 06 July and 28 August.

 Once we were comfortable with the 35 offers that we had, I did one last BCC email blast to every dealer that did not respond back.
 We are shopping for the best price so the wider I cast the net, the better chances we have of getting a good price.